 - Systemic, or visceral, leishmaniasis affects the entire body.
 This form occurs 2 to 8 months after a person is bitten by the sandfly.
 Most people do not remember having a skin sore.
 This form can lead to deadly complications.
 The parasites damage the immune system by decreasing the numbers of disease-fighting cells.

 Cases of leishmaniasis have been reported on all continents except Australia and Antarctica.
 In the Americas, leishmaniasis can be found in Mexico and South America.
 Leishmaniasis has been reported in military personnel returning from the Persian Gulf.

-Symptoms of cutaneous leishmaniasis depends on where the lesions are located and may include:
+Symptoms of cutaneous leishmaniasis depend on where the lesions are located and may include: